Learning Generalized Diffusions using an Energetic Variational Approach: Numerical Examples

 \subsection{Learning potential function}

-In this subsection, we study the performance of the density-based and particle-to-density methods for learning the potential function $\psi$ using two different cases. \begin{example} We consider the potential function $\psi(x)=\frac{1}{2}x^4-x^2$ and the noise intensity $\sigma(x)=\frac{1}{x^2+1}$.
-Our goal is to identify the potential function $\psi$ (in what follows, we refer to both $\sigma$ and $\sigma^2$ as noise intensity) since we cannot determine the sign of the function $\sigma$.
+In the first numerical study, we focus on the performance of the density-based and particle-to-density methods for learning the potential function $\psi$ in two different cases. \begin{example} We consider the potential function $\psi(x)=\frac{1}{2}x^4-x^2$ and the noise intensity $\sigma(x)=\frac{1}{x^2+1}$.
+Our goal is to identify the potential function $\psi$ with the given noise intensity.

+The training data are generated either by simulating the corresponding PDE \eqref{eqn:FPE_generalizedDiff} on the bounded domain $\Omega = [-8, 8]$ using a spatial grid size of $\Delta x = 0.05$ and a time step of $\Delta t = 0.001$, or by estimating the density function $f$ from particle distribution obtained by simulating the SDE \eqref{eqn:generalized_diff}.
+A total of $M$ initial conditions are used with each initial condition having a Gaussian profile $\mathcal{N}(\mu,0.2^2)$, where the mean value $\mu$ is drawn uniformly from the interval $[-2,2]$.